Contents hide

 The History of Ravioli Pasta

 Ravioli pasta has deep roots across Italy.
-References to filled pastas appear as early as the 14th Century, with regional recipes passed down through generations.
+References to filled pasta date back to the 14th Century, with regional recipes passed down through generations.

 Different regions adapted Ravioli pasta to local produce.
 In coastal zones, they appear in broths; inland, they pair with rich cheeses and roasted meats.
 For a helpful overview of pasta traditions and regional styles, see Eataly’s pasta guide.

 Ravioli pasta is a vessel for flavor.
-Rather than relying on sauce alone, each Ravioli contains a concentrated taste experience.
+Rather than relying solely on sauce, each Ravioli offers a concentrated taste experience.

 That makes Ravioli pasta versatile.
 It can be humble or luxurious, inexpensive or extravagant, rustic or refined, depending on the filling and accompaniments.